 Tips For Starting The Dialogue

-To make starting these conversations easier, we've compiled a list of tips: choose an appropriate time and place, use open-ended questions to encourage discussion, show empathy and understanding for your father's perspective, and offer support and encouragement throughout the conversation.
+To make starting these conversations easier, consider these approaches: choose an appropriate time and place, use open-ended questions to encourage discussion, show empathy and understanding for your father's perspective, and offer support and encouragement throughout the conversation.

 Choose An Appropriate Time And Place